butterfill/docpad-deck.js-slides-skeleton/README.md

 `npm install -g npm; npm install -g docpad`

-Now download the files here and put them into a new folder (you can use the 'download ZIP' button that's usually somewhere on the right).
+Now download the files here and put them into a new folder called `test_presentation` (say).
+(To download the files you can use the 'download ZIP' button that's usually somewhere on the right.)

-Open a terminal and navigate to the folder where you put the files.
+Open a terminal and navigate to `test_presentation`, which is the folder where you put the files.

 Type and run this command: